- Silicon Valley

 UCSC has established a new M.S. and Ph.D program in Technology and Information Management.
 The Ph.D. program is a full time program located on UCSC’s main campus in Santa Cruz.
 For more information about the Ph.D. program, please contact Graduate Director John Musacchio

 For new M.S. applicants joining the program in Fall 2013 and beyond, the M.S. program is located at UCSC’s Silicon Valley campus in Santa Clara, not the Santa Cruz campus.
 The distance between the two campuses is roughly 40 miles.
-Here is a link to information about the UCSC Silicon Valley campus.
-Students enrolled at the Silicon Valley campus have the right to take Santa Cruz campus courses and vice versa, although transportation must be arranged independently.
+Please visit the UCSC Silicon Valley Campus website for more information.
+Students enrolled at the Silicon Valley Campus have the right to take Santa Cruz campus courses and vice versa, although transportation must be arranged independently.
 Since the M.S. program is primarily intended for working professionals in Silicon Valley, most courses will be held in the evening.
-For more information about new M.S. program in Silicon Valley, please contact Subhas Desa.
+For more information about new M.S. program in Silicon Valley, please contact Subhas Desa

 In order to apply students should:

 Online Application (Apply to Technology & Information Management Ph.D. or M.S).

 The Technology and Information Management (TIM) Program, in its teaching and research, addresses Management of Technology (MOT), and its dual, the development of technology to support or enable managers (which we call the Technology of Management or TOM), in the environment of dynamic and highly competitive commercial enterprises that are often called "high-tech" enterprises.